Morgan-Griffiths/code_context/README.md

 ## Output Format

 The output is a concatenated string of all relevant code snippets.
-The code snippets are ordered by depth, starting at depth 0 - given function(s) return all called functions and classes that are defined outside the function.
-This is followed by depth 1 - all functions and classes that are defined inside the functions returned in depth 0.
+The code snippets are ordered by depth, starting from the bottom of the file at depth 0 - given function(s) return all called functions and classes that are defined outside the function.
+This is followed by depth N-1 - all functions and classes that are defined inside the functions returned in depth 1.
 And so on up to arbitrary depth.
+The ordering is reversed so that GPT see's the children function definitions prior to the parent function definition.

 The output looks like the following:

 ```
 <file_uri>